The Bankrate promise

 To start, the card comes with a decent ongoing variable APR of 13.24 to 25.24 percent (the low end of which is far lower than the current average interest rate, which hovers around 19 percent).
 You can also take advantage of a 0 percent introductory APR for the first 12 months after account opening on both purchases and balance transfers (after which the standard APR applies).

 While that’s not the longest intro APR period out there, the card carries an exceptionally-low balance transfer fee of just 2 percent (or $5, whichever is greater).
-Nearly all competing cash back cards that carry a balance transfer offer charges a fee of at least 3 percent and often 5 percent.
+Nearly all competing cash back cards that carry a balance transfer offer charge a fee of at least 3 percent and often 5 percent.
 This could save you a good amount as you work to pay off debt, especially if you’re transferring a large balance.
 In fact, if you crunch the numbers using a balance transfer calculator, you may find a low balance transfer fee is more valuable than a few extra months’ worth of 0 percent intro APR.

 Ally Unlimited Cash Back Mastercard*: Best for Ally Bank customers